mikey-t/gulp-utils/README.md

 Originally I made an exception to this rule for [node-tar](https://github.com/isaacs/node-tar).
 However, I replaced this with a system call to the OS built-in `tar` utility since even Windows has this built-in since 2018.

 Also - just my personal opinion - every serious developer should create and maintain libraries like this.
 It's not always about reinventing the wheel or not.
 Sometimes it's about learning about different types of wheels by creating some yourself.

+Why one big package instead of smaller targeted packages?
+Smaller more focused packages would indeed be better, but only if I actually had time to maintain them all, which I don't.
+That decision will inevitably make this package a poor choice for most people for many reasons, but the benefit drastically outweighs the cost, in my opinion.

+## Semver

+I won't be adhering to strict semver.
+I chose to group a large number of unrelated things into a single project so that I don't have to spend all my time maintaining many small projects.
+As a result, I probably won't be able to realistically bump minor/major versions every time there is a method signature change in a single function, for example.

+However, I plan on keeping the project well-documented and I also plan on continuing to increase unit test coverage, so hopefully the downsides of my approach will be somewhat mitigated.

 ## Noteworthy Features